jihunhwang/jihunhwang.github.io/_pages/timeline.markdown

 <li>
 <div><b>May 2020</b></div>
-		<div>I gave a short talk at the UMass Geometric Analysis Reading Seminar in May 7th on the recent progress in the embedded <a href="https://mathoverflow.net/questions/308443/on-the-calabi-yau-conjecture-for-minimal-surfaces">the embedded Calabi-Yau conjecture</a>!</div>
+		<div>I gave a short talk at the UMass Geometric Analysis Reading Seminar in May 7th on the recent progress in <a href="https://mathoverflow.net/questions/308443/on-the-calabi-yau-conjecture-for-minimal-surfaces">the embedded Calabi-Yau conjecture</a>!</div>
 </li>

 <li>